Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/theory-color.md

   in to get accurate core colors.
 - The cores are behind either red or blue barriers.
 This may be another place we need to manipulate colors.
-- The cores are all facing different directions, if we go by the apparition shown one side of each.
+- The cores are all facing different directions, hinted at by the large red digital apparition on one side of each.
 We may need to rotate the final colors to connect to the middle (symbolic of putting Johnny back together).

 ### Attempts